mdn/content/files/en-us/web/html/content_categories/index.md

 ### Phrasing content

-Phrasing content is a subset of flow content that defines the text and the markup it contains.
-Runs of phrasing content make up paragraphs.
+Phrasing content, a subset of flow content, refers to the text and the markup within a document.
+Sequences of phrasing content make up paragraphs.

 Elements belonging to this category are: